It’s no secret, dividend stocks are in high demand for the income they generate, but what is stopping you from dividend investing?

 You should never jump into something that you don’t understand, but that doesn’t mean you should stay away forever, it means that you need to learn more about the market, and that’s what you’re doing right now!

-Don’t be lulled into a false sense of security, because your money is in a CD.
+Don’t lull yourself into a false sense of security, because your money is in a CD.
 If your CD is yielding .5%, then you’re losing money.

 At a normal rate of 3% inflation, you’re losing 2.5% in principal each year.
 The deceitful part of this is the number in your account never changes, in fact it goes up slightly, how could you be losing money?